 - 2 cloves garlic, minced

-Combine all of the ingredients into a bowl or a jar and stir or shake to combine.
-You want this to emulsify, so shaking it is definitely the best.
+Combine all of the ingredients into a bowl or a jar and stir or shake it to combine.
+You want this to emulsify, so shaking it in a sealed jar is definitely the best.